A combined first and second order variational approach for image reconstruction: The numerical implementation

 \subsection{The discretised setting}

-In this section we study the discretisation and minimisation of the functional \ref{functional1}.
-In our numerical examples we consider two different choices for $f$ and $g$.
-The first one is isotropic regularisation with $f(x)=|x|$, $g(x)=|x|$ that is to say when
+In this section we study the discretisation and minimisation of the functional \eqref{functional1}.
+In our numerical examples we consider $f(x)=|x|$, $g(x)=|x|$ and the data fidelity term is measured in the $L^{2}$ norm, i.e.,

-The second choice is anisotropic regularisation with $f(x)=|x|_{1}$, $g(x)=|x|_{1}$.
-In that case the functional has the form

-Moreover, the data fidelity term is either measured in the $L^{2}$ or in the $L^{1}$ norm.
-For these choices we have to define a couple of discrete operators and norms.
-We will denote the discretised version of \eqref{functionaldenoising} with $J$.
-In the discretised setting, $u$ will be an element of $\mathbb{R}^{n\times m}$, $T$ will be a bounded linear operator from $\mathbb{R}^{n\times m}$ to $\mathbb{R}^{n\times m}$.
-Moreover, for $f(x)=|x|$ and $g(x)=|x|$, the discrete functional $J$ is given by
+In order to discretise \eqref{functionaldenoising} we specify the corresponding discrete operators and norms that appear in the continuous functional.
+We denote the discretised version of \eqref{functionaldenoising} with $J$.
+In the discrete setting, $u$ is an element of $\mathbb{R}^{n\times m}$ and $T$ is a bounded linear operator from $\mathbb{R}^{n\times m}$ to $\mathbb{R}^{n\times m}$.
+For $f(x)=|x|$ and $g(x)=|x|$, the discrete functional $J$ is given by